-- (a) This Standing Order applies where the Authority or appropriate committee has decided that invitations to tender for a contract are to be made to some or all of those persons or bodies who have replied to a public notice. - (b) Public notice must be given: - (i) in at least one local newspaper; and - (ii) where the estimated amount or value of the contract exceeds £100,000, in at least one newspaper or journal circulating among such persons or bodies who undertake such contracts; and - (iii) at the discretion of the Authority or appropriate committee to all or a selected number of persons or bodies named in the list maintained under Standing Order 15. - (c) The public notice must: - (i) specify what the contract is for; - (ii) invite interested persons or bodies to apply for permission to tender; and - (iii) specify a time limit, of at least 14 days, within which such applications must be submitted to the Authority. - (d) After the expiry of the period specified in the public notice invitations to tender for the contract must be sent to: - (i) at least three of the persons or bodies who applied for permission to tender, selected by the Chief Executive; - (ii) where fewer than three persons or bodies have applied or are considered suitable, those persons or bodies which the Chief Executive considers suitable.
+- (a) This Standing Order applies where the Authority or appropriate committee has decided that invitations to tender for a contract are to be made to some or all of those persons or bodies who have replied to a public notice. - (b) Public notice must be given: - (i) in at least one relevant professional or trade list/source, or, where this is not available, in the local newspaper; and - (ii) where the estimated amount or value of the contract exceeds £100,000, in at least one newspaper or journal circulating among such persons or bodies who undertake such contracts; and - (iii) at the discretion of the Authority or appropriate committee to all or a selected number of persons or bodies named in the list maintained under Standing Order 15. - (c) The public notice must: - (i) specify what the contract is for; - (ii) invite interested persons or bodies to apply for permission to tender; and - (iii) specify a time limit, of at least 14 days, within which such applications must be submitted to the Authority. - (d) After the expiry of the period specified in the public notice invitations to tender for the contract must be sent to: - (i) at least three of the persons or bodies who applied for permission to tender, selected by the Chief Executive;

+(ii) where fewer than three persons or bodies have applied or are considered suitable, those persons or bodies which the Chief Executive considers suitable.